WandoCode/todolist/README.md

 For authorized users

-- firebase emulators:start: launch firebase emulators
+- `firebase emulators:start`: launch firebase emulators
-- firebase deploy --only hosting: used to deploy the production build (in /build) on Firebase
+- `firebase deploy --only hosting`: used to deploy the production build (in /build) on Firebase

 # Licence